how to get trucking authority

 There is a significant difference between working under someone’s authority as an independent truck driver and having your own truck authority.
 What does that mean?

-When you work as a truck owner-operator, you get paid by the government for hauling goods.
+When you work as a truck owner-operator, or earching for a driver class c jobs, you get paid by the government for hauling goods.
 And according to FMCSA, this authority varies depending on several factors, including the type of cargo you haul, the mode of commerce (interstate or intrastate), truck model, and others.

 As fascinating as it sounds to be your own boss, getting truck operating authority takes work.
 You must go through several steps, with significant funds in your bank account, verification of your previous record, and other minute details.

 With so much conflicting information available online, it can be difficult to find the correct one.
-Thus, to assist you in your truck owner-operator journey, we have compiled a comprehensive guide that covers everything from the steps you business entity, such as a sole proprietorship or a limited limust take to the total time required to the average cost.
+Thus, to assist you in your truck owner-operator journey, we have compiled a comprehensive guide that covers everything from the steps to creating your business entity, such as a sole proprietorship or a limited liability company, to the total time required, to the average cost.

 So, continue reading to learn more.